ZhangSteven/factset/README.md

 1. Need to get SEDOL code for equity;

-2. Get FX rate from tax lot file; getFX(date)

-3. Consolidate all cash entries in taxlot;

 4. show dividend receivable per share only on Ex date, with pre-tax number;

 5. ask fund accounting, whether they have changed or created any dividend entry?